Mediators/UnreliableGuide/README.md

 **NOTE**: These instructions are kept intentionally simple.
 For Radeon/Voodoo users, there are good installation guides in the MMCD/MM_CD_UP.

- * Install Picasso96 and choose the *Cybervision 3d* card.
+ * Install Picasso96 2.1b ([from Aminet](http://aminet.net/package/driver/video/Picasso96)) and choose the *Cybervision 3D* card.
  * Once the installation is complete, open `DEVS:Monitors/`
  * Rename the `CVision3D` monitor to `Radeon` or `Voodoo` (or some other suitable name for your PCI graphics card)
  * Edit the tooltypes for the monitor
  * Change the `BOARDTYPE` value to the name of the graphics card driver (which live in `LIBS:Picasso96/`), e.g. `Radeon`

 #### 3.1.3 Sound card:
 Assuming you ran the Elbox installer, it will have installed `AHI`, the Amiga's retargetable audio framework, and several drivers, and a Mixer application.
+It seems as though Elbox installs AHI 4.21, but then also places some newer components on top of that install, so it may not be possible to easily recreate a known-good setup without using Elbox's installer.
+If you have set up AHI from scratch with a Mediator, please let us know (particularly if you have tested the latest version, 6.0).

 Your sound card will require some additional configuration: